fommil/netlib-java/README.md

 If you need access to the old native codebase, look in the `ant` branch.

-The TRUNK reference implementation of BLAS.java (not machine optimised) is between 60% and 10% faster than the Java implementation for vector multiplication.
+The TRUNK reference implementation of BLAS (not machine optimised) is about ten times faster than the Java implementation for vector multiplication.
-Native code tends to work best for arrays of about a million entries.

 Some typical results: